When Will ChatGPT-5 Be Released (Feb 2025 Info)

 Altman could have been referring to GPT-4o, which was released a couple of months later.
 However, it’s also possible that he meant GPT-5.

-If Altman’s plans come to fruition, then GPT-5 will be released this year.
+If OpenAI has resolved its training challenges by using synthetic data, then GPT-5 will be released this year.

 According to Business Insider, certain enterprise customers — organizations subscribed to ChatGPT Enterprise, the highest tier currently available — have been granted early access to demo versions of GPT-5.